KJHJason/Cultured-Downloader/README.md

 3. Despite testing the program, the logins have a high failure rate, so please be patient and try again if you are unable to login.
 4. If you feel unsafe providing your passwords to this program, you can proceed as a guest.
 However, you might not be able to download posts that requires a membership.
 5. Passwords provided will be encrypted and stored in a config.json file.
 However, please do not share any data with anyone as they will still be able to decrypt the encrypted password if you have shared the key file as well.
+6. If the website design has been changed, you can expect this program to break if it is not maintained/updated.

 ## Final Notes
 1. Please remember that this was meant to be a mini-project which is meant to be used for personal use.